techiev2/github-social/GitHubAccess/README.md

 ##GitHubAccess##
-Base class that provides helper methods to authenticate a session and fetch user/repository/event information.
-Exposes the following instance methods
+Module that provides helper methods to authenticate a GitHub API session and operate with the API end points including fetch user/repository/event information.

 ###Module exports###
 - ```get_auth : method```